Chris Williamson (politician): 2019 general election

 Williamson was prevented from standing as the Labour candidate in his Derby North constituency at the 2019 general election as a result of his active suspension.
 He resigned from the Labour Party and stood instead as an independent candidate.
 He received 635 votes, losing his deposit and coming bottom of the poll.

-Post-Parliament
+After leaving Parliament

 Resistance Movement

 Following his resignation from the Labour Party in 2019, Williamson initiated the Resistance Movement, also known as Resist, with the stated aim of fighting for change and social justice for all.
 An international conference, titled The Resist Festival and intending to feature Lowkey, Noam Chomsky, Max Blumenthal and speakers from the French Yellow vests movement, was planned for June 2020 but postponed due to the COVID-19 pandemic.
 The Resistance Movement also has a YouTube channel, Resistance TV.
+Resist was proscribed by the Labour Party in July 2021.

 EHRC report

-In October 2020, the Equalities and Human Rights Commission report into antisemitism in the Labour Party did not find that Williamson had contributed to the ‘unlawful harassment related to Jewish ethnicity’ in the Labour Party, which Williamson declared as vindication.
+In October 2020, the Equalities and Human Rights Commission report into antisemitism in the Labour Party did not find that Williamson had contributed to the "unlawful harassment related to Jewish ethnicity" in the Labour Party, which Williamson declared as vindication.